DukeCosmology/duke-cosmology-group/content/_index.md

       text: |
         <br>

-        The **Duke Group** has been a center of excellence for cosmology research, teaching, and practice since its founding in 2018.
+        The **Duke Cosmology Group** has been a center of excellence for cosmology research, teaching, and practice since its founding in 2018.

   - block: collection
     content: